-Over the reporting period macroinvertebrates and water quality were monitored in spring at Bibra Lake, Forrestdale Lake, Thomsons Lake and Kogalup South Lake (water quality only) by Bennelongia Environmental Consultants (2018).
-Monitoring was planned at Shirley Balla Swamp, but the wetland dried before it could be sampled.
+Over the reporting period macroinvertebrates and water quality were monitored in spring at Lake Forrestdale, Thomsons Lake and Shirley Balla Swamp.
+Water quality monitoring was also carried out at Kogolup South Lake and North Lake.
+The monitoring was undertaken by Bennelongia Environmental Consultants (2019).

-The water quality monitoring found that:
+The monitoring found that: